ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 31: 27th July, 2018
 #### **Thoughts:**
-Woke up late and bought pho for babe.
-Went to tutor hours and did quite a bit of work.
+Woke up late and bought pho for N. Went to tutor hours and did quite a bit of work.
 Learned how redux works

 #### **Blockers:**